Battle of Mount Song: Background

 The Japanese Army in Southern Yunnan was at risk of being cut off by advancing British and American troops in Northern Burma.
 The Japanese Army aimed to block the highway for as long as possible.
 Constructing a series of tunnels and bunkers over a static two-year period they turned the mountain and its immediate environs into a fortress.
 Songshan (in Chinese) Matsuyama (in Japanese) blocked the road immediately behind the Salween River.
 Although the Chinese Nationalist Army crossed the river with light casualties and surrounded the Japanese garrison, they found that their offensive capability was limited because of this garrison behind their line of advance.

 The Chinese forces were unaware of the depth of the Japanese defences, and their underestimation led to heavy casualties through a slow and cautious campaign.
 Chinese artillery strikes and US bombing runs had little effect against Japanese forces underground.
 Japan also set up a series of hidden pillboxes to ambush the Chinese forces.

 After three months of battle, the Chinese forces finally retook Mount Song through the use of extended bombardment and an overabundance of US aid and training, as well as several tons of U.S. TNT placed in tunnels beneath the fortifications.
 Once open the Burma Road could be used to supply China with aid via a land route.

+American army magazine CBI Roundup said that 2,000 Japanese were kiled at Mount Song and that flamethrowers were used on the "rat-like holes" the Japanese were hiding in.